annakeyescareer2/r-for-data-science-2e/CH 2/ R for Data Science CH 2.md

 my_varıable
 #> Error: object 'my_varıable' not found
 ```
+spelling error; my_variable is not the same as my_varıable

 ##### 2. Tweak each of the following R commands so that they run correctly:
 original: